duckytran2k6/CLI_QuackyENC/SECURITY.md

 ## ⚠️ **DISCLOSURE:**
 - For sensitive bugs, please report it privately and do not open public issues.
 I'll acknowledge and fix them as soon as possible!

-- Current tool version: v2.10.15 Beta
+- Current tool version: Beta Release v1.0.0